With my last post being on Hell and mortal sin, I felt the need to revisit a post about Heaven:

 birth arrives though, God has a top-notch NICU experience planned for

 us (the Church calls it purgatory; 1 Cor.3:10-15).
 Listen to the Apostle John:

 "Beloved we are God's children now; it does not yet appear what we

 shall be, but we know that when [Jesus] appears we shall be like Him,

 for we shall see Him as He is.
 And everyone who thus hopes in Him

 purifies himself as He is pure."
 (1 John 3:1-3)

-St. Francis of Assisi was right on, "It is in dying that we are born to eternal life."
+The Prayer of St. Francis is right on the money, "It is in dying that we are born to eternal life."